YunoHost-Apps/mobilizon_ynh/README.md

 MobiliZon aims to solve existing platform's problems to organize events in a decentralised, libre and privacy friendly way.

-Mobilizon is a tool designed to create platforms for managing communities and events.
-Its purpose is to help as many people as possible to free themselves from Facebook groups and events, from Meetup, etc.
+Mobilizon is a tool that helps you find, create and organise events.
+You can also create a page for your group where the members will be able to organise together.

 **Shipped version:** 1.0.0